CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

     * Vagrant
     * Vagrant plugins and/or VirtualBox
 * copy and customize the Bindle template of your choice with your appropriate cloud settings
-* launch your cluster or node using vagrant_cluster_launch.pl
+* launch your cluster or node using bin/launcher/launch_cluster.pl
 * ssh into your cluster
 * launch SeqWare workflow(s) and monitor their results, this can be automated with a decider and is the process we use to automate "Phase II" of the project
 * _or_